tip226/hackathon/README.md

 - Java:
     1. Type in users’ input
+    2. Start by creating a Flicko account
+    3. Run the Caption file
+    4. Run the Quiz file
+    5. Log into your Flicko account
+    6. Select ‘a’ when the home page appears
+    7. Add the points won from the Quiz
+    8. Select ‘b’ to leave and save all changes

 - Figma:
     1. Press the interactive buttons-Treat it as if you are actually using a mobile app.